omar-mohamed/ultimate-image-classification/README.md

 # ultimate-image-classification
-A black box module to use on any image classification problem.
+A black box module to use on any image classification problem using Tensorflow 2 and Keras.
 Plug in your data, choose which pre-trained model to finetune, and start training!

 ![ultimate image](https://user-images.githubusercontent.com/6074821/85757853-1a7d4b00-b710-11ea-8da6-256a97d6edd3.PNG)